 Over the years, viewpoints on mortgages have changed considerably.
 Many of us learned from an early age to pay off our bills or loans and get out of debt quickly.
 However, that theory seems to have changed over recent years.
 Sometimes leveraging your income or cash flow to make a big investment and having a manageable amount of debt is a smart financial strategy, whereas using your cash reserves or investments to pay off liabilities can actually hurt you in the long run.
 After all, there is a reason why many of the largest corporations in the world with huge cash flows have issued bonds and taken out loans.
 There are pros and cons to having a mortgage on your home and taking the time to pay it off slowly.
 So the question is: “Should I pay off my mortgage early or not?”

-The simple answer is: it depends.
+The best, but not so simple answer is: it depends.
 It depends on your family’s income or cash flow, the amount of other debt you have, and the investment opportunities that are available to you.
 Like a major international corporation or small business, families seek to invest their cash in assets that will yield the highest risk-adjusted return.
 What does that mean?
 Well, if you have a checking account that pays .05% and a savings account that pays .10%, all other things equal, you will put the bulk of your money in your savings account.
 Now, consider that you have a blue-chip stock, like Microsoft, IBM, Exxon Mobile, or Phillip Morris, that you anticipate will return 10% and compare it to the 3% to 6% interest rate you pay on your mortgage principal.
 Would you pay off your mortgage payment to save yourself 5-6%, or would you rather continue paying the 6%, invest your cash savings and get a return of 10%, and pocket the difference?

 Additionally, interest rates are still at record lows (hopefully you opted for a fixed interest rate), the interest on your mortgage is tax-deductible, and the bottom line is that you likely won’t be saving that much anyways.
 Unless you are flush with cash, have an adjustable-rate mortgage, are planning on staying in your home for the long-term, or don’t have other investment opportunities, you most likely should not pay off your mortgage early.